-During the first year of the secondary school education, students complete two exciting and popular units in woodwork and metalwork.
-During the first term students undertake woodwork and complete a range of timber models and small projects, while in the second term students move to metalwork and further their experience with hand tools, techniques and additional small projects.
-Some of the projects students will make include name tags, pencil cases, chopping boards, metal jewellery and tin sculpture.
+During the first year of the secondary school education, students complete two units in woodwork and metalwork.
+During the first term, students undertake woodwork and complete a range of timber models and small projects.
+In the second term, students move to metalwork, completing several basic sheet metal projects, using ferrous and non-ferrous metals.